New to Whistler

-Online pages, such as Craigslist, and several social media groups are devoted to connnecting people to housing in Whistler.
-Accomodation can vary in type (from a shared bedroom all the way up to a chalet), duration, and price.
-Be cautious, and report rental scams to the Whistler RCMP.
+Online pages, such as Craigslist, and several social media groups are devoted to connecting people to housing in Whistler.
+Accommodation can vary in type (from a shared bedroom all the way up to a chalet), duration, and price.
+Be cautious, and report rental scams to the Whistler RCMP (non-emergency).

 The WHA has general listings provided by landlords requiring tenants in the private market.
 This rental list is updated regularly and can be viewed on the Available Rental Listings section of this website.

 Employer Provided Housing

 Some employers provide housing to their local employees.
 Check with employers directly, or review ads online or in The Pique for employment opportunities that include